 Amazing Toledo was the capital of Spain, before Madrid.

 The old city of Toledo is renowned for its beauty.
-Spanish Toledo is a World Heritage City.
+Toledo is a World Heritage City in Spain.

 Christians, Muslims, and Jews lived peacefully in Toledo for centuries.
 They left an outstanding architectural heritage of over 100 historic monuments: churches, mosques, synagogues, and palaces in Toledo.